Electronic Signatures: The Definitive Guide

 Read more about how to sign a digital contract

 Both e-signatures and clickwrap belong to the same family of click-to-sign contracts, although they are not necessarily the same.
-In fact, clickwrap agreements are considered more sophisticated and effective than other e-signatures.
 Choosing the right signature method for your needs can significantly impact acceptance capture rates and user experience.

-Electronic signatures are usable in nearly every situation.
-E-signatures are useful for many online contracts, including tax returns, sales contracts, and even subscription agreements.
-E-signatures provide an easier signing method than a traditional wet signature.
+Electronic signatures are usable in nearly every situation. eSignatures are useful for many online contracts, including tax returns, sales contracts, and even subscription agreements.
+They provide an easier signing method than a traditional wet signature.
 The entire signature process is considerably faster and can occur entirely online.

 Clickwrap agreements

 A clickwrap agreement is a form of single-click signature method.
 These are very useful in digital contracts and other online agreements.
-The user clicks a button or checks a box that states, “I agree.”
+The user clicks a button to check a box that states, “I agree.”

 The clickwrap signature is a collection of data points that make up an audit trail by proving how the user “affirmatively assented” to the terms of the digital contract.
 The clickwrap then keeps accurate back-end records to prove that this acceptance occurred.

 Clickwrap agreements are commonly used in updates to Terms and Conditions, subscription agreement updates, and many other business-to-consumer (B2C) situations.
-While common in B2C situations, business-to-business (B2B) organizations commonly use these agreements because they are highly enforceable and come with several other benefits.
+While common in B2C situations, business-to-business (B2B) organizations also use these agreements when appropriate.

 Read more to compare clickwrap with electronic signatures